 l Minorities Uganda (SMUG) is an umbrella non-governmental organization (NGO) based in Kampala, Uganda, advocating for the protection and promotion of human rights of lesbian, gay, bisexual and transgender Ugandans.
 SMUG was formed in March 2004 as a Lesbian, Gay, Bisexual, Transgender, Intersex (LGBTI) NGO network to address the Human rights emerging issues based on sexual orientation and gender identity or expression.
 Currently the network comprises eighteen (18) LGBTI Civil Society Organizations (CSO).

-Dr. Frank Mugisha is a Ugandan LGBTI advocate and Executive Director of SMUG & SMUG Intl.
+Dr. Frank Mugisha is a Ugandan LGBTI advocate and Executive Director of SMUG & SMUG International.
 A recipient of the Robert F. Kennedy Human Rights Award and Thorolf Rafto Memorial Prize, Dr.

 Mugisha has been recognized internationally for his activism and courage.
-He was a 2014 nominee for the Nobel Peace Prize and was recently named to Fortune's 2017 World's Greatest Leaders List.
+He was a nominee for the Nobel Peace Prize and was named to Fortune's World's Greatest Leaders List.

 Daniel Curley is an innovator and leader in the field of organizational and leadership development and research.
 Mr. Curley has operated DJC Consulting for the past thirteen years, providing CEO Coaching, Turn-around Management, Strategic Planning, Organization Assessment and Senior Leadership capacity building.
 His experience includes higher education systems, public health and anti-poverty systems planning & development, behavioral health services, HIV/AIDS prevention and care, service models targeting families, children & youth, often poor, disabled, homeless, and/or addicted to substances communities.
 Mr. Curley has held leadership roles in government, non-profit, for-profit organization in the USA and abroad.
 Along with these efforts Daniel provides cutting edge web based resources focused on affordable housing, client record data recording and reporting across local, state & national systems.